Jesse-Araujo/aw-project/front-end/micro-frontends/adr/005-implementation-of-featured-products-section.md

-## Title: Implementation of Featured Products Section
+## Title: Implementation of Featured Products Section on Menu Micro-Frontend.

 ## Context:
 The application homepage requires a section to showcase featured products.
 This section will display a curated selection of products that are highlighted for promotional or strategic purposes.

 ## Decision:
-Implement a Featured Products section as part of the main frontend application rather than as a separate microfrontend.
+Implement a Featured Products section as part of the menu frontend application rather than as a separate microfrontend.

 ## Rationale: